mariawv080201/iiss-docker/docker-01.md

 4. Subir el enlace de la imagen creada a la tarea del CV.

-# Task assignment 1

-Create a container with Apache Server.
-The default server displais “It works!” on the main page.
-Update this message to show a personal greeting: “Hello + (your first and last name)!”.
-Finally, configure the container to use the port 8082 by default.

-Steps:

-1. Create a container with Apache 2 (search in Docker Hub website).
-2. Customize the container.
-3. Upload the created container image to Docker Hub.
-The image name must be `apacheserver_P1`.
-4. Upload the Docker Hub link of your image to the CV task.

 ## Comandos usados:
 ### Creo el docker
 creo una carpeta llamada docker en el escritorio